 Note: The handle locations will be optimized for current location of nodes.
 If you move node positions, you need to run the function again to get proper result.

 Manual Layout

 The simplest method to manually organize a network is to click on a node and drag it.
-If you select multiple nodes, all of the selected nodes will be moved together.
+All of the selected nodes are moved together.